Olmesartan medoxomil and hydrochlorothiazide

 How it works

-APO-OLMESARTAN HCTZ also contains a diuretic which reduces the amount of fluid in the body.
-This also helps to lower blood
+HCTZ is a diuretic which reduces the amount of fluid in the body.
+This also helps

 This medicine is available only with a doctor's prescription.

-The safety and effectiveness of APO-OLMESARTAN HCTZ in children has not been established.
+The safety and effectiveness of olmesartan HCTZ in children has not been established.

 Before you take this medicine